 Let me set the scene.
-It was 11:30 p.m. on Tuesday, May 6th in the quiet suburbs of Cleveland, Ohio.
+It was 11:30 p.m. on Tuesday, May 6th in the mean streets of Cleveland, Ohio.
 Five twenty-something year-old Browns fans packed into a car like overgrown sardines headed for the Big Apple.
 Each of us had our own perspective on who the Browns should

 Earlier that day, Jay Glazer, NFL Insider, tweeted the Browns would not consider drafting Johnny Manziel with the 4th overall pick.
-Glazer’s report combined with other news of the Buccaneers serious interest in Manziel led us to believe that Johnny Football in Cleveland was just another dream that would soon be crushed.
+Glazer’s report combined with other news of the Buccaneers serious interest in Manziel led us to believe that Johnny Football in Cleveland was just another destroyed dream.
 Remember, it was just two years ago that the Browns tried and failed to trade up for Robert Griffin III, and instead got stuck with Trent Richardson.
-Luckily, the Three Stooges, more like the three wizards, were able to see the writing on the wall with Richardson, and somehow dealt him to the Colts for a 2014 1st round pick.
-Looking back, the Browns have to be cursed.
-I mean, they caught a huge break by being denied the ‘honor’ of trading up for the almighty RG3 only to be stuck with arguably the worst running back I’ve ever seen.
-Anyway, the Browns still ended up with two first round picks, which would be important later on.
+Luckily, the Three Stooges, more like the three wizards, were able to see that Richardson was a great candidate for Dancing with the (Almost) Stars, but quite possibly the worst football player of all-time.
+Luckily, the Browns called Colts owner Jim Irsay right after he did a few butt bumps, and got him to take Richardson for a 1st round pick.

-Seven long hours later, we had arrived in the Big Apple prepared for the journey ahead.
+Seven long hours later, we had arrived in the Big Apple prepared for the worst.
 At noon, we headed over to Radio City, where the line for tickets had already begun.
-We would have been one of the first couple schmucks in line, but Spitt insisted on getting a slice of pie from every Ray’s Pizza he laid his eyes on.
+We would’ve been one of the first couple schmucks in line, but Spitt insisted on getting a slice of pie from every “Original” Ray’s Pizza he laid his eyes on.
 (By the way, there’s about fifty Ray’s in New York City, so you can see why we were late.)
 Every type of person you could ever imagine (babies, hobos, Papa John) was lined up on the corner of the Avenue of the Americas and 50th Street waiting for the official Roger Goodell approved 2014 NFL Draft passes.
-After sitting all day on a nasty New York City sidewalk, we finally received our official passes and wristbands around eight o’clock.
+After smokin’, drankin’ and sitting all day on a nasty New York City sidewalk, we finally received our official passes and wristbands around eight o’clock.
 By then, I had the black lung from ripping about forty-five heaters in three hours, which could possibly be a world record.
 So, obviously, I couldn’t wait to get back our single bed hotel room and sleep on the office chair.
-Our friend, Jupe, got assigned the floor, so I guess the chair wasn’t so bad.
-But had a cleaning lady accidentally walked in, she would have been extremely disturbed to say the least.
+Our buddy, Jupe, got assigned to the floor, so I guess the chair wasn’t so bad.
+Had a cleaning lady accidentally walked in, she would have been extremely disturbed by the sight in this room to say the least.

 Later on, we decided to go see what the New York City nightlife was all about.
 Not that we could afford it.
-We ended up coming across an Instagram photo from a privileged member of Johnny F’ing Football’s entourage that showed a view of Times Square from their hotel.
-Upon further investigation, we determined the hotel lucky enough to be graced with Johnny’s presence was the W. So, we shifted past security, scooted up the secret elevator, and strutted into the lobby bar, which was filled with people dressed way better than us obese, white-trash Cleveland folk.
+We ended up coming across an Instagram photo from a member of Johnny F’ing Football’s entourage that showed a view of Times Square from their hotel.
+Upon further investigation, we determined the hotel graced with Johnny’s presence was the W. So, we shifted past security, scooted up the hidden elevator and strutted our way into the lobby bar, which was filled with people dressed way better than us obese, white-trash Cleveland folk.

 Upon arrival, we quickly spotted the leader of Manziel’s lucrative autograph operation, Uncle Nate, who was double fisting mixed drinks, most likely triple vodka cranberries.
-We briefly attempted to blend in, but Spitt’s jorts stood out a bit too much amongst the designer suits.
+We briefly attempted to blend in, but Spitt’s jorts stood out a bit too much.
 Before we knew it, Uncle Nate had drifted out of the lounge with some smoke show, presumably with one of John’s leftovers.
-I decided to drown my sorrows of not finding John with Jack and Coke, but the fifteen dollar “drink” just added insult to injury.
 We were just about to leave when we saw former NHL star and current boozer, Jeremy Roenick.
-So, we figured we’d stick around and have one more fifteen dollar drink, while we waited to see if any other funny celebrities wondered in.
+So, we figured we’d stick around since it was fifteen dollar mixed drink night, while we waited to see if any other funny celebrities wondered in.
 While waiting, I wondered why my drinks we’re being served in shot glasses yet cost fifteen bucks, but I later realized it was most likely because they wanted me out of their establishment as soon as possible.
-Anyway, Manziel, Turtle, E and Drama were no-shows, so we paid our outrageous tab and left the bar without any cougars accompanying us, surprisingly enough.
-(In Cleveland, we pull cougars like Jack Hanna.)
+Anyway, Manziel, Turtle, E and Drama were no-shows, so we paid our outrageous tab and left the bar without any cougars or hogs accompanying us, surprisingly enough.
+(In Cleveland, we pull hogs like Jack Hanna.)

 The next day was the day we were all waiting for since the picture of Manziel in Scooby-Doo costume was released.
-We put on our jerseys of former Browns greats, Derek Anderson, Peyton Hillis, and Kellen Winslow Jr., for good luck and waddled over to Radio City.
-The only word to describe the feeling that engulfed our bodies as we squeezed through the gates was hope.
+We put on our jerseys of former Browns greats, Derek Anderson, Peyton Hillis, and Kellen Winslow Jr, for good luck and waddled over to Radio City.
 We quickly realized that our dream trip to the draft was turning into the nightmare we all knew it would eventually be.
-After getting in line hours early, we were placed directly behind the ESPN camera crew, which almost completely blocked our view of the stage.
-Like I said earlier, we would have been in the front row, but Spitt made us late by insisting on sampling every pizza place in Manhattan before noon.
-The major problem, though, was the fact the NFL decided not to serve booze at this event.
-I figured the football and beer went hand in hand, but unfortunately not.
+After getting in line hours early, we were placed directly behind the camera crew, which almost completely blocked our view of the stage.
+Like I said earlier, we would have been in the one of the front rows, but Spitt made us late by insisting on sampling every pizza place in Manhattan.
+The major problem, though, was the fact the NFL decided not to serve beer at this event.
+I figured the football and booze went hand in hand, but apparently not.

 This time around the Johnny Football chants could be heard throughout every borough.
 I proudly flipped my extra large custom Browns shirt back to reveal the Manziel #2, which I had covered up in shame earlier.
 At this point, my gut was completely out in Radio City, but I didn’t care.
 I squeezed back into the shirt just in time to see the commissioner step to the podium.
 And the rest is history…

-Draft Day, Johnny Manziel, Five years later… Superbowl?
+Draft Day, Johnny Manziel, Five years later… rehab then Superbowl?